 This committee is responsible for coordinating music/entertainment at headquarters within the class budget.
 They work closely with the Recreation Committee to ensure that interests of all age groups are considered and that there are back-up plans (indoor games, alternative entertainment, etc.) in case of rain.

 Live bands are good, too, but space demands are greater and the noise level often higher.
 Amherst does not provide pianos or sound equipment for bands.
-If you wish to rent a piano or other A/V equipment, contact one of the local dealers noted in Appendix I.
+If you wish to rent a piano or other AV equipment, contact a local vendor.

 Note: Amherst College is in the middle of a residential area and neighbors are not always tolerant of loud music at night.
 The town of Amherst enforces its bylaw addressing noise (see text below) and loud parties have frequently been shut down, so you should take this into consideration when you plan your entertainment.